Coroners Court New South Wales

 Access to coronial documents

 When a Coroner investigates a death or a fire or explosion, the court gathers a range of documents which make up the coronial file.
-The majority of Coroner's findings following an inquest are publicly accessible on this website.
-However, individual documents in a coronial file are only available to persons or organisations with an appropriate interest in the coronial matter.
+At the end of the investigation the Coroner makes a finding/determination.

-• police reports;
+• police reports

-• witness statements;
+• witness statements

-• expert reports;
+• expert reports

-• the Coroner's finding.
+• the Coroner's finding

-Who can apply for access?
+Who can apply to access documents?

 The law imposes strict limitations on the release of coronial documents because these documents contain very personal and sometimes highly sensitive information.
-Prior to applying for coronial documents, you should consider that it may be upsetting and distressing to read details about a loved one's death.

 Documents may also be released to: